Kingcom/armips/Readme.md

 If only the first parameter is given, it will simply require allocation after that virtual address.

+Note that after `.endautoregion`, the output position will be reset to what it was before the `.autoregion` directive.

 ## 4.9 Symbol files

 Functions.